gchq/Palisade-readers/README.md

 This is used to set up a processing stream for the client's request.

 The `SerialisedDataReader` will retrieve the data as an input stream.
-`SerialisingResponseWriter` will then deserialise the stream into records where the rules are applied to redact or mask the records.
+The `SerialisingResponseWriter` will then deserialise the stream into records where the rules are applied to redact or mask the records.

 This is then re-serialised into an output stream provided to the client.